Covid Vaccine Clinic Information. Please also check our News Posts for regular updates.

 Pre-screening – PLEASE READ

 You are unsuitable for a Covid-19 Vaccine if you have had a confirmed case of Covid in the past 4 weeks, or have had a serious allergic reaction (as in anaphylactic shock) to a vaccine in the past, or have taken part in a covid vaccine trial.
 You should not have any other vaccines 7 days before, or 7 days after, your Covid-19 vaccination.
-Pregnant / breastfeeding women are advised to read the vaccine information ahead of booking their appointment.
+Pregnant / breastfeeding women will be offered the Pfizer vaccine.
 If you take anticoagulation or blood thinning medication, please let the vaccinator know on the day.

 Rosewood Hall, Pangbourne Club, 1 Whitchurch Road, Pangbourne, RG8 7BS

 Important Information regarding the Vaccine you will be receiving.

 Please read the vaccine patient information below.

 - You must not attend if you or any of your household have ANY of the covid symptoms (temp OR cough OR loss OR change in taste OR smell) within the past 10 days, or if you’ve been told to isolate by track & trace – PLEASE call us to cancel so we can offer your slot to someone else.

 - Please arrive on time, not early, & come alone if possible, carers are allowed if you need support

 - Please wear a face covering / mask, apply hand gels on entry, keep to one way system and maintain social distancing at all times

 - Wear clothing that allows for easy access to your upper arm